linuxkit/linuxkit/docs/platform-packet.md

 to your YAML files before any containers requiring the network to be up, e.g., the `dhcpcd` container.

-Some Packet server types have bonded networks; the current code does not support that.
+Some Packet server types have bonded networks; the `metadata` package has support for setting these up, and also for adding additional IP addresses.

 ## Integration services and Metadata